ahmadmughees/yolov8-pytorch/readme.md

 ### TODO:
 - [ ] add NMS to filter out overlapping bounding boxes

+### Disclaimer and Responsible Use:
+This repo is intended for educational and research  purposes only.
+You may consult [ultralytics](https://github.com/ultralytics/ultralytics) for any legal guidance.

 ### References
 - https://github.com/ultralytics/ultralytics
 - The inspiration of this project is derived form https://github.com/karpathy/llm.c